Time to detox

 Why structured follow-on treatment is essential after withdrawal

-Detox addresses physical dependence but not the underlying psychological, social, and behavioural aspects of alcohol addiction.
+Detox is the first step in the recovery journey, but it does not address the underlying psychological, social, and behavioural aspects of alcohol addiction.
 Without ongoing support, relapse rates remain extremely high.

 Effective addiction treatment typically includes:

-Relapse prevention planning: Identifying triggers and developing coping strategies
+• Relapse prevention planning: Identifying triggers and developing coping strategies to help build and maintain an alcohol free life

 Making a Safe and Informed Decision